What is depression?

 The goal of reconstruction is to focus the patient on details.
 As the number of details increases, patterns begin to form.
 Patients begin to see that it is their interpretation of events or situations that are the problem and not the situations themselves.

-A second technique is behavioral activation.
+A second technique is a behavioral activation.
 Depressed people don’t behave in the positive ways they once did.
 They may no longer spend time on hobbies, visit friends, or go to the gym.
 This technique asks the patient to list their positive behaviors prior to the depression.
 Then, from time to time, the patient is encouraged to “do” one of these behaviors such as visit a friend.

 In the beginning, patients visit in a robotic manner.
 They don’t gain any satisfaction or pleasure.
 However, the actual fact of doing the visiting reminds the brain that once this behavior was done.
 Somehow, this reminder encourages the patient to do it again.
 The more it is repeated, the more pleasurable it becomes.